Topics Map > Networking

 DNS (which stands for Domain Name System) is the system computers use to locate each other across the Internet.

 Domains are collections of computers that belong together.
 For example, any web page with a domain name ending in .edu belongs to an educational institution.
-Any web page with a domain name ending in .illinois.edu belongs specifically to the educational institution which is University of Illinois at Urbana-Champaign.
+Any web page with a domain name ending in .illinois.edu belongs specifically to the educational institution which is University of Illinois Urbana-Champaign.

 What is a DNS server?